During this challenging time, there are additional unemployment benefits available to workers who have lost their jobs.

 - Extended Unemployment Benefits (EB)—Additional 13 additional weeks of benefits when a state is experiencing high unemployment.
 Some states have also enacted a voluntary program to pay up to 7 additional weeks (20 weeks maximum) of Extended Benefits during periods of extremely high unemployment.

-Payments will be made by your state unemployment department, and you can get the details on benefits and file for unemployment online.
+Payments will be made by your state unemployment department, and you can get the details on eligibility, benefits, and file for unemployment online.

 Unemployment Extended Benefits (EB)